Tortoise Hatchling Caresheet

 The most important thing in my opinion at this stage is hydration, even before food!
 A tiny tortoise can dry out in the sun surprisingly quickly which is why, more often than not they will be inclined to hide away.
 Even captive bred babies have the sense to dig down when things are getting a little warm for them.

 A piece of slate or terracotta is provided for the tortoise to feed upon.
 This assists the beak and claws to wear down naturally doing away with the need to trim.
-I place this fairly close to the basking area, but never directly underneath a lamp and on an angle/slope, facing away from the lamp so that if the tortoise does manage to tip itself up it will roll away from the heat source to comparitive safety.
+I place this fairly close to the basking area, but never directly underneath a lamp and on an angle/slope, facing away from the lamp so that if the tortoise does manage to tip itself up it will roll away from the heat source to comparative safety.
 A heat source directly above a slate area would literally cook a basking hatchling (put your hand on a slate positioned this way - ouch!)
 Try not to put hides, tunnels etc too near to the corners or edges of the enclosure as they will be used to assist escape attempts.
 Tortoises are always looking for somewhere new to explore.
 One or more tortoises will use each other to climb on too so make sure that the height of walls is at least equal to the length of two tortoises if you have more than one.

 Provide your tortoise with lots of hidey holes and things to climb on such as little caves and logs or a pile of stones.
 Live plants are difficult to maintain in an indoor setup but outdoors in a stone sink or similar, can be very effective once established.
 I also sow some of the tladys seed mix direct and the babies eat the seedlings as they come through.
 This is prepared by Herbiseed and can be found on Lin Kings website at www.tortoises.net

-A word about vivarium accomodation.
+A word about vivarium accommodation.
 Vivariums are exceptionally difficult to maintain correctly for tortoises, unless very large and with a lot of ventilation.
 The average pet shop 2ft vivarium is totally unsuitable and can soon lead to a dead tortoise as there is not room for the tortoise to choose its own heat levels.
 Some people think that a tortoise will get cold if not completely surrounded.
 This is of course a myth, as wild tortoises get quite cold at night and come out to bask in the sun in the day, even then they will spend a considerable amount of time in the shade, where they are actually quite cool to the touch.
 Basking raises the body temps to a level which is optimum to feeding and digestion, but the tortoise needs to get away from the heat source once warmed up, as to have this level of heat maintained would be detrimental to it's health or worse.
 I therefore, do not recommend vivariums, on the ground that there is not a lot of room for error.
 Tortoises also do not understand the concept of glass and so if it can see out, it will constantly try to walk through the glass, causing much stress and possibly be more likely to tip itself up and dehydrate if near to the heat source.

 Feeding